fatasfaps/fatasfaps.github.io/_scribbles/2025-11-23-Intention-and-Intentionality.md

 So anyways, we had a talk about money loan, his journey as a self-proclaimed "courageous and strategic money loaner".
 A brief context: my dad grew up as a part of marginalized community.
 Back when he was a child, his family was just, too poor —even too indigent to afford primary needs.
 That situation drove him to be a risk-taking fighter, someone audacious —almost too eager to be a lil reckless imo.
 From a very young age, my dad had already known about the concept of money-loaning.

-(to be continued, im still hooked at the ui part HELP hahah)
+(to be continued, im still hooked on the ui part HELP hahah)